modyo/modyo-docs/docs/en/platform/core/key-concepts.md

 #### Editable

-This version keeps the changes made to the item since its last publication or since its creation if it has never been published.
-This is the version that goes through the team review process when activated, and just at the time of publication, the "Editable" and "Published" versions have the same content.
+This version stores changes made to the item since its last publication or its creation if it has never been published.
+This version is the one that goes through the team review process when enabled, and at the time of publication, the "Editable" and "Published" versions have the same content.

 #### Published

-This version saves the content visible on the site and is freely available to any user.
-In this case, internal resources such as Widgets and Templates can already be used in the creation of any site or page.
+This version stores the content visible on the site and is freely available to any user.
+In this state, internal resources such as Widgets and Templates can be used in the creation of any site or page.

-The published version does not necessarily have the same content as the editable one (except at the right time of publication), since the latter may contain changes that are in the process of being tested or reviewed.
+The published version does not necessarily have the same content as the editable version (except at the time of publication), as it may contain changes that are in the process of being tested or reviewed.

 #### Backups

-Backups are previously published versions of the elements.
+Backups are previously published versions of the items.
 That is, every time we publish an item, Modyo saves the previously published version as a backup.

-If you want to review a particular version of an item, you can go to the "Differences between versions", so you can see the changes that have been made and reverse them when necessary.
+If you want to review a particular version of an item, you can go to the "Differences between versions" section, so you can see the changes that have been made and revert them when necessary.

 ::: warning Warning
-By default, Modyo saves the last 20 versions (`MAX_BACKUPS`) published of each item, so by making the twenty-first publication, you will be deleting the backup of the first publication of the item.
+By default, Modyo saves the last 20 published versions (`MAX_BACKUPS`) of each item, so by making the twenty-first publication, you will be deleting the backup from the first publication of the item.
 This value can be modified using environment variables and is common for all accounts in that environment.
 :::

 #### Scheduled

-When you decide to schedule a publication, the editable version goes into a scheduled state, and when the time comes for publication, that scheduled version will take the place of the version that is published at that time.
+When you decide to schedule a publication, the editable version goes into a scheduled state, and and when it is time to publish, that scheduled version will take the place of the version that is published at that time.
 This way, you can schedule a future change for items, and continue working on the editable version.

 :::warning Warning
-Modyo only allows you to have one scheduled version of each element, so if you schedule a second modification to the element, you will be overwriting the previous scheduled version.
+Modyo only allows you to have one scheduled version of each element, so if you schedule a second modification of the item, you will be overwriting the previous scheduled version.
 :::

-Along with the publishing schedule, you can schedule to unpublish.
-When the time comes, the published version will become a backup, leaving the item in question without a published version.
+In the same way you can schedule a publication, you can schedule to unpublish an item.
+When the time comes, the published version will become a backup, leaving the corresponding item without a published version.

 ### Actions for versioning

-Within versioning, you have two actions that allow you to interact with backups.
-Both actions are available in the modality of differences.
+Within versioning, you have two actions that allow you to interact with the backups of an item (reset & rollback).
+Both actions are available in the "differences" pop-up window.

 ![Difference mode](/assets/img/platform/differences.png)

-By default the difference modal shows the version published on the left, and the editable version on the right.
-You can change which versions to compare by changing the values in the version selectors at the top of the modal.
+By default, this pop-up shows you the published version on the left side, and the editable version on the right side.
+You can change which versions to compare by changing the values in the version selectors at the top of the pop-up window.

-When any of the actions are applied, the selected version is always taken to the left, so that if it is restored, the left version will be taken to the editable version, and if rollback is done, the version of the left to the published version.
+When one of the actions is applied, it will always use the version to the left.
+This means that if you choose to reset an item to a previous version, the code to the left will become the new editable version, and if you choose to perform a rollback, the version to the left will become the new published version.

 #### Reset

-In this case, the backup will be copied to the editable version, so we will lose all the changes that were made later, and so we can continue working on potential changes to that version to publish it again.
+In this case, the backup will be copied to the editable version, losing all subsequent changes so that we can continue working on potential changes to this version before publishing again.

 #### Rollback